 What We Do

-The WellSpring Center personnel are dedicated to providing compassionate support and concern for people facing the challenges of homelessness.
-WellSpring Center values the choices of homeless individuals and families, and encourages each person to take control over his/her own life.
-We will provide assistance tailored to you based on what is most needed and important to each individual and family.
+The WellSpring team are dedicated to providing compassionate support and concern for families facing the challenges of homelessness.
+WellSpring values the choices of homeless families, and encourages each to take control over their own lives.
+We will provide tailored assistance based on what is most needed and important to each individual family.

-WellSpring Center seeks to maintain the highest level of integrity in our administrative, service, and program activities.
-WellSpring Center’s primary purpose is to support and provide assistance for individuals and families facing the challenges of homelessness through comprehensive education practices and active engagement in the community.
+WellSpring seeks to maintain the highest level of integrity in our administrative, service, and program activities.
+WellSpring’s primary purpose is to support and provide assistance for families facing the challenges of homelessness through comprehensive education practices and active engagement in the community.